-California is not immune from the crisis of police violence and is in fact one of the worst.
-California police departments have the highest rates of killings in the nation and these officers are not held accountable for their actions.
+California is not immune to this crisis, and is in fact one of the states with the highest incidence of police violence.
+California police departments have the highest rate of killings in the nation, and these officers are almost never held accountable for their actions.
 Recently, a video surfaced that showed the sheriff of Kern County declaring that it is better for police officers to kill someone rather than injure them.
-This is disgusting and confirms what we already know: the current system, due to poor training and a lack of accountability, encourages a “shoot first, think-later” approach to policing.
+This is disgusting and confirms what we already know: the current system, due to poor training and a lack of accountability, encourages a “shoot first, think later” approach to policing.

 In March, Sacramento Police chased and killed Stephon Clark, an unarmed black man holding his cell phone, in his grandmother’s backyard.
 This horrendous event has led to a wave of brave #BlackLivesMatter protests in the state’s capital that has shed light onto the issue of police violence and the terrible state of our policing laws in California.
 Three bills have been introduced in the state legislature this year that could substantially help reduce police violence.

 AB 931: Police Use of Deadly Force